Your travel guide dog

 Peru is home to one of the world’s most famous ruins: Machu Picchu.
 Nestled high in the Andean mountains, this nearly impenetrable site, a relic of a bygone Incan Empire, is sure to captivate you.
 As you walk the sacred steps up to the former citadel, hanging on a dramatic cliff side, you’ll take in mountain vistas of rivers, waterfalls, and the ruins themselves for a memory you’ll cherish for life.

-Whether you climb the mighty Andean spine across the legendary Inca trail or sit in luxury aboard a classic train traversing the Sacred Valley, getting to Machu Picchu is half the experience.
+Whether you climb the mighty Andean spine across the legendary Inca trail, or sit in luxury aboard a classic train traversing the Sacred Valley, getting to Machu Picchu is half the experience.
 Traveling from the vibrant city of Cusco, a destination in its own right, to Machu Picchu you will find captivating Incan sites, quaint towns, archaeological gems, and natural wonders.

 The Incans were not the only ones who established a foothold on these sacred lands.
 Go down from the mountains to the desert beaches to discover enigmatic pre-Incan civilizations.
 Encounter the beautiful tombs of the Moche civilization in Chiclayo, fly over the Nazca lines and ponder their mystery, or explore the UNESCO-listed Chan Chan –the former capital of the Chimu empire and the largest adobe city in the world.

 Beyond the Amazon, you can tour Manu National Park and the unique moss-covered Peruvian Yunga region, home to some of the world’s best birding.
-Afterwards, you can head toward the northern beaches to park a tent in beautiful sun-splashed Punta Sal or catch a wave at Huancayo, the world’s very first surfing beach
+Afterwards, you can head toward the northern beaches to park a tent in beautiful sun-splashed Punta Sal or catch a wave at Huancayo, the world’s very first surfing beach.

 For those who prefer more vigorous outdoors adventure, Peru also offers the unique Colca Canyon.
 Twice as deep as the Grand Canyon, the Colca Canyon is replete with Incan terraces and natural beauty.
 For incredible photo ops, go to Cruz del Condor, a peak where flocks of the normally reclusive Andean condor swarm at sunrise.
+Visit on a day hike or some tours operate multi day treks through the incredible landscape.

 For a different urban experience, a tour of Peru could include the magnificent white city of Arequipa and its Spanish colonial treasures.
 Arequipa is an architectural wonder, famous for its intact 16th century churches, and home to Monesterio de Santa Catalina, a “city within a city,” whose pastel walls and priceless frescoes make it one of the most beautiful convents in the world.